 But the means whereby these secrets were ascertained were certainly not confined to apocalyptic revelations.
 Indeed, the understanding of Scripture itself was intimately bound up with the unfolding of the divine mysteries. . . .
 The attempt to give divine authority to the interpretation of Scripture adopted by the sect is not an uncommon device in Judaism, though it is clear that the degree of flexibility which is normally apparent in the diversity of rabbinic opinion is almost totally absent from the Qumran exegesis.13

 The dispensation of knowledge may not be restricted to interpretation of Scripture, revelations, or apocalyptic disclosure.
 It could be other communications in a diverse range of areas.
 Joseph being warned in a dream to flee Israel and go to Egypt and afterwards in another angelic dream to return is one example of how diverse this dispensation was.14

 It could also have extended about personal issues like authorization or a choice for a marriage partner, questions of sexual purity, request for healing, financial decisions or solutions, problems of procreation, or settling certain disputes.
 The knowledge may have extended to internal political decisions, farming techniques (when and what to plant), and scientific or intellectual inquiries.
 There is no evidence for any of these.
 However, in the realm of mysticism, these factors may have played a role in how these societies operated.

 One of the better reasons so far on why the Yahad had such a greater emphasis was a political one.
-The subjugation of Israel to Greek, and then to Roman authorities, and the perceived weakness of leadership in the Temple courts, led to a switch away from the Temple, its power, and the threat of cultural assimilation.
+The subjugation of Israel to Greek, and then to Roman authorities, and the perceived weakness of leadership in the Temple courts, led to a switch away from the Temple, and its power.
+The threat of cultural assimilation was also an important factor.
 The angels represented a future restoration of their status and free identity.15

 The question then arises, how did the angels manifest themselves within the Qumran community to teach these deep secrets?